varnerlab/CHEME-4800-5800-Examples-Labs-Fall-2024/discussion/week-11/D11b/README.md

 * __Duratrion: 30 min__: Using the `MyEnglishLanguageVocubularyModel` instance, implement the `transitionmatrix(...)` function in `src/Compute.jl`.
 This function generates the Markov model's transition matrix $\mathbf{P}$.
 Assume the states are the characters in the words.
 Thus, the transition matrix will be a $26\times{26}$ matrix where $p_{ij}\in\mathbf{P}$ is the probability of moving from character $i$ to character $j$.
 Let's compute $p_{ij}$ using the first two characters of each word to make our lives easier.

+* A soluiton implementation is provided in the `solution` directory.

 Test your `transitionmatrix(...)` implementation by executing the `runme.jl` script from the terminal:
 ```julia
 include("runme.jl")